 SCS and International Students

-The School of Continuing Studies at Georgetown is proud of its diverse, international student population, and we hope this page serves as a valuable resource for you.
-Whether you are looking for a summer school course or seeking to matriculate as a degree-seeking student, you will find that our course and program offerings are rivaled only by the number of resources available to act as your guide here at Georgetown and in Washington, D.C.
+We're proud of our diverse, international student population, and we hope this page serves as a valuable resource for you.
+Whether you are looking for a summer school course or seeking to pursue a degree, you'll find that our course and program offerings are rivaled only by the number of resources available to guide you during your time at Georgetown and in Washington, D.C.
 Thank you for considering us as your home of study!

 International Student Stats

-As of the spring 2015 semester, the School of Continuing Studies hosts approximately 150 non-U.S. citizen and international students.
+SCS hosts over 160 non-U.S. citizens and international students.
 We attract students from every continent, excluding Antarctica.
 The top 5 countries of origin among our international student population are as follows:

 - South Korea